Planetary Regulator of Bandhu-sthana * Sukha-daya

 High visibility, Familiar to Folks

-bandesha-4 customs of a settled people enters karmasthana-10 profession, Leadership, Prestige, visibility, dignity
+bandesha-4 folkways, ancient customs, and established cultural norms of a settled people enters karmasthana-10 profession, Leadership, Prestige, visibility, dignity

 bandesha-4 in 7th-from-swakshetra = generally quite auspicious.